annapureddy/ios-yelp/README.md

 Completed user stories:

-* [x] Table rows should be dynamic height according to the content height
+* [?]
+Table rows should be dynamic height according to the content height
 * [x] Custom cells should have the proper Auto Layout constraints
 * [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 * [ ] Optional: infinite scroll for restaurant results